P34br41n/P34br41n.github.io/_pages/RF/Wi-Fi/peap-eap-ttls.md

 Going for a 2 for one here since the attack is basically the same...

 ## So what are we doing today?
 We're pulling out the big guns and aiming for the passwords in an EvilTwin scenario.
-But since this is somewhat a get framework and run options, I'll keep it short.
+But since this is somewhat a *get framework and run with options* process, I'll keep it short.

 ### The Setup
 Install [EAPHammer](https://github.com/s0lst1c3/eaphammer).
 Read the docs too because there are multiple setups and attacks you can setup and run on this.
 This will be the most basic example only...